mathjeff/Mapper/README.md

 To make changes to X-Mapper, see [DEVELOPING.md](DEVELOPING.md)

-## If you're working on a bioinformatics project and would be interested in some consulting help check out our website at https://genomiverse.net/ !
+## If you're working on a bioinformatics project and would be interested in some consulting help, check out our website at https://genomiverse.net/ !